SkiFire13/fmcps-assignment2/report.typ

 #requirement[ Rovers don't collide with each other (i.e., they are never simultaneously on a same tile). ]

+The given requirement could be translated by computing the synchronous product of $Position 1$ and $Position 2$ and removing all the nodes where the state from $Position 1$ and the one from $Position 2$ have the same name, that is when Rover 1 is on the same tile as Rover 2.
+Unfortunately this doesn't scale well, it produces 210 states which I considered too many for a human to quickly verify their correctness.

+Another, more compact, approach is to track the relative position of the two rovers.
+There are 9 possible relative positions $x_1 - x_2$ on the $X$ axis, from $-4$ to $4$ and 5 possible relative positions $y_1 - y_2$ on the $Y$ axis, from $-2$ to $2$.

+Due to the inability of using the dash character (`-`) in CIF identifiers, I mapped the relative $X$ positions to the names $L 4$, $L 3$, $L 2$, $L 1$, $S X$, $R 1$, $R 2$, $R 3$ and $R 4$, representing rover 1 being on the left ($L{l}$), on the same $X$ ($S X$) or on the right ($R{r}$) of rover 2, and the relative $Y$ positions to the names $U 2$, $U 1$, $S Y$, $D 1$ and $D 2$, representing rover 1 being up ($U{u}$), on the same $Y$ ($S Y$) or down ($D{d}$) relative to rover 2.

+Then the effects of the events on them are:
+- $left 1$, $uleft 1$, $right 2$ and $uright 2$ decrease the relative $X$ position;
+- $right 1$, $uright 1$, $left 2$ and $uleft 2$ increase the relative $X$ position;
+- $up 1$, $uup 1$, $down 2$ and $udown 2$ decrease the relative $Y$ position;
+- $down 1$, $udown 1$, $up 2$ and $uup 2$ increase the relative $Y$ position.

+These give rise to two automata whose synchronous product tracks the full relative position of the two rovers.
+To satisfy the requirement is then sufficient to remove the state corresponding to the relative position on both axes being 0, which represents the two rovers being on the same tile.
+Then the initial state is $L 3 U 1$, and all states have been marked due to marking not being influential in this requirement.

+This ends up requiring the user to specify only 44 states, which scales a bit better.

+// TODO: Automaton
+// TODO: over/under vs up/down?

 === Compact version

+If we allow the introduction of a new uncontrollable event $sametile$ we can create an even more compact requirement automaton.
+This event will never happen, in fact it will be used to have the supervisor remove any state that can perform this event.
+The way this is done is by creating an automaton with two states, an initial marked state $Valid$ and another unmarked state $Invalid$, with a single edge with event $sametile$ from $Valid$ to $Invalid$.
+This way if the $sametile$ event ever happens it will lead to a blocking state and thus the supervisor will have to trim it; moreover since it is uncontrollable it will have to trim any state that can execute it or can reach it with uncontrollable events.

+Then we can keep the two automata for the relative $X$ and $Y$ positions separate, and add a self-loop with event $sametile$ on the states $S X$ and $S Y$.
+This way if the rovers are in the same position, that is the two automata are in the states $S X$ and $S Y$, they will be able to perform the event $sametile$ and reach a blocking state, hence the supervisor will remove this state for us.

+// TODO: Automaton